Unboxed-Software/solana-course/content/movie-review-pt1.md

 - **instruction.rs**
 - **state.rs**

-Many Solana smart contract tutorials out there follow the general program architecture that splits the programs across 6 files.
+Many Solana smart contract tutorials use a general program architecture which splits the programs across 6 files.
 While working your way through these, it’s very easy to get carried away and get confused on what each of these files is used for.
 We felt following this same practice right now might be too much new information to really comprehend how they all fit together, so we are keeping it to 3 files for this lesson - but don’t worry, we will teach you the common program architecture after we’re sure you’ve got the basics.

 ## Lib